Redgrammers/PeepL.sh/README.plz.md

 OPTIONS
 		-v
-			View your own or anyone else's Peep.<br/>
+			View your own or anyone else's Peep.
 		-u username
 			Select a username for peep to run as.
-Can only be run as root unless with -v.<br/>
+Can only be run as root unless with -v.
 		-r username
 			Ready a user's Peep.
-Can only be run as root.<br/>
+Can only be run as root. write
-		write
 			Extra options for writing your Peep.
 			vim